MechanicalPython/adafruit_gps/README.md

 For more advanced usage, read the specs.md for the commands that can be read and commands that can be sent.

+## Notes the baud rate and gps output frequency
+For the 3.0 update, I've tried to get the gps to increase it's update frequency to 10Hz.

+To increase the frequency, the baud rate of the gps AND the port need to be changed to allow for more data to be outputted.
+To do this, at the beginning of the file, before opening the port, the baud rate must be set (unless the default 9600 is what you want).

 # Notes on the code and contributing
 This crate library has mostly been made as a personal challenge and to fill a narrow gap so all contributions are welcome.
 That said, this code is likely to need improvement, all of which is welcome.